Dimitar Blagoev: Wartime activities and stance

 He was against foreign intervention by the Great Powers in Southeast Europe, believed in a Balkan Federative Republic and opposed Bulgaria's military engagements in the Second Balkan War and First World War.
 A deputy to the National Assembly of Bulgaria, Blagoev voted in October 1914, along with the rest of the faction of narrow socialists, against war credits.
 During World War I as deputy Blagoev exposed "the war’s imperialist nature and the traitorous role of the Second International".
 Blagoev hailed the Russian October Revolution and propagandized for the ideas of the Bolsheviks.
 Under his leadership the Narrow Socialist party broke with the Second International.
 In a speech before the Bulgarian National Assembly in 1917, Blagoev called himself "Macedonian Slav".
 In a Declaration against the Treaty of Neuilly, read by Dimiter Blagoev in the Bulgarian National Assembly in 1919 he protested against the partition of the Bulgarian land and nation and promoted the ideas of the Bulgarian Soviet Socialist Republic, as a part of a Balkan Federal Soviet Socialist Republic, as the only political solution able to assure freedom of Macedonia, Thrace and Dobruja and as a counterweight of Bulgarian nationalism.

 Later years and death

 Blagoev led the Narrow Socialists into the Communist International in 1919, and the party changed its name to the Bulgarian Communist Party.
 However, during this period Blagoev and the party as a whole did not completely adopt Bolshevik positions on the basic questions.
-This determined the party’s policies during the Vladaya Soldiers’ Rebellion of 1918 and the military coup of 9 June 1923 when the party adopted a position of neutrality.
+This determined the party’s policies during the Radomir Rebellion of 1918 and the military coup of 9 June 1923 when the party adopted a position of neutrality.
 He was also an opponent of the failed September Uprising, believing that conditions were not ripe for a revolution in Bulgaria at that time.

 Blagoev was also author of a number of research essays on questions of Marxist philosophy, political economy, history, esthetics, and Bulgarian literature.
 He died in Sofia, Bulgaria.